dimagi/commcare-hq/DEV_SETUP.md

     chmod 0644 ./docker/files/elasticsearch*.yml
     ```

-1. Bring up the Docker containers.
+1. Bring up the docker containers.

     ```sh
+    $ ./scripts/docker up -d
+    # Or, omit the '-d' option to keep the containers attached in the foreground
     $ ./scripts/docker up
-    # Or, use '-d' option to detach and run in the background:
+    # Optionally, bring up only specific containers (add '-d' to detach)
-    $ ./scripts/docker up -d
+    $ ./scripts/docker up postgres couch redis elasticsearch zookeeper kafka minio
     ```

 1. If you are planning on running Formplayer from source, stop the formplayer